freedomofpress/securedrop/docs/set_up_admin_tails.rst

           copy-pasting this command, we recommend you double-check you have entered it correctly before pressing enter.

+.. note:: If the command hangs and evenutally fails with a timeout, it
+          could indicate the default GPG key server is down or unreachable.
+As a workaround, another keyserver can be specified by adding the --keyserver option to the gpg --recv-key command.
+In our experience, the SKS keyserver pool is usually a reliable alternative, so try re-running the command with ``--keyserver
+          hkp://pool.sks-keyservers.net``.

 When passing the full public key fingerprint to the ``--recv-key`` command, GPG will implicitly verify that the fingerprint of the key received matches the argument passed.